brian-watkins/best-behavior/adr/notes.md

 And we just want to support: `.js`, `.cjs`, `.mjs`, `.ts`, `.mts`, `.cts` (not sure if the last two are real things or not)

+### Config file overrides

+We need the config file to be loaded by multiple independent processes.
+Right now, we're getting kind of tripped up on the reporter, orderProvider, and logger options.

+But really we can fix this by just making the defaults be inside the runner object and not always passed in.